polkascan/py-substrate-metadata-docs/docs/amplitude/redeem.md

 Account has insufficient balance.

 ---------
-### ExceedLimitVolumeForIssueRequest
+### ExceedLimitVolumeForRedeemRequest
-Exceeds the volume limit for an issue request.
+Exceeds the volume limit for a redeem request.

 ---------
 ### InvalidPaymentAmount